 The shock factor of the #100DeadliestDays social media campaign from the Arkansas Children's Hospital (in partnership with the Injury Prevention Center) aimed to raise awareness of the dangerous time period between Memorial Day and Labor Day when the risk of death for children and teens is increased.

-Arkansas Children's Hospital shared safety facts and tips on their social media channels, including popular infographics, which can be seen here.
+Arkansas Children's Hospital shared safety facts and tips on its social media channels, as well as an interactive pediatric care center, which can be found here.

-Speaking of infographics, visual content is widely popular with digital marketing audiences, as exemplified by these helpful sugar content and flu myths infographics by Banner Health.
+Speaking of infographics, visual content is widely popular with digital marketing audiences, as exemplified by these wellness, parenting, nutrition, and mental health infographics by Banner Health.
 Infographics are best used to simplify a potentially complicated or controversial topic, like children's sugar consumption.